BookStackApp/website/content/docs/admin/updates.md

 **Requirements Change** - The minimum required PHP version has changed from 7.2 to 7.2.5.
 Additionally, the `Tidy` PHP extension is no longer required.

-**GitLab Authentication** - The `read_user` scope will now be passed and will be required on the "Application" setup within GitLab.
+**GitLab Authentication** - The `read_user` scope will now be passed and is required on the "Application" setup within GitLab.
 Not having this scope may lead to errors when users attempt to authenticate via GitLab.

 **Security & IFrame Usage** - By default BookStack will set headers to prevent usage within an iframe.
-You can set trusted iframe hosts through the `ALLOWED_IFRAME_HOSTS`.
+You can set trusted iframe hosts through the `ALLOWED_IFRAME_HOSTS` option in your `.env` file.
 See the [security page](/docs/admin/security#iframe-control) for more information on this option.

 #### Updating to v0.30.6, v0.30.7 or higher